By Diane Coyle & Wendy Li

 As all firms will need to access data, regulations on how data can be shared within borders and be transferred across borders, will need careful thought.
 It is hard to compete with the tech giants, but equally hard to do without them.

 Diane Coyle is Bennett Professor of Public Policy at the University of Cambridge.

-Wendy Li, Moon Economics Institute.
+Wendy Li is Executive Director at the Moon Economics Institute.

 ESCoE blogs are published to further debate.
 Any views expressed are solely those of the author(s) and so cannot be taken to represent those of the ESCoE, its partner institutions or the Office for National Statistics.